nataliepopescu/verifopt/RELWORK.md

     - [wasm-semantics](https://github.com/runtimeverification/wasm-semantics)
 - project goal == verify Wasm smart contracts
     - what about the approach is specific to smart contracts, if anything?

+- K: a language compiler (generates tools for a lang given its spec)
+    - auto-gen default lang things (classes, tab-completion, etc)
+        - suite of defaults
+    - so you can focus on the cool stuff

 ### Native Verification